Heritage Projects

 Criteria

 - Project impact and public benefit: how your project meets the goals of your organization’s or personal mission and established needs in the community.
-How well your project helps expand or develop King County’s historical narrative and shows a potential to raise the visibility of heritage work in King County.
+How well your project helps expand or develop heritage work in King County and shows a potential to raise the visibility of heritage in King County.
 Your project increases public access to heritage resources and programs, including clear efforts to make them accessible to many ages, disabilities, languages, and communities.
 Your project provides compelling and feasible public benefit for residents and visitors of King County.

-- Quality and qualifications: how well your project activities and planning align with professional standards, best practices, or values of the community served.
+- Quality and qualifications: how well your project activities and planning align with professional standards, best practices, and values of the community served.
+How well the project maintains connection with the community that the heritage content originates from, especially if the project centers Native cultures or intangible cultural heritage.
 The qualifications of you and your project team align with the proposed project and its intended impact.
 Qualifications can be skill, experience, training, or knowledge-based.

-- Feasibility: Your ability to complete your project within 24 months of the award date and with a realistic timeline, and thoughtful planning.
+- Feasibility: Your ability to complete your project including the proposed public benefits within 24 months of the award date and with a realistic timeline and thoughtful planning.
 This is demonstrated through the qualifications of the project team, realistic and balanced budget, and details provided in the Project Implementation section.

 Public Benefit: Why It Matters